-- collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes (‘purpose limitation’);
+- collected for specified, explicit and legitimate purposes.
+It must not be further processed in a manner that is incompatible with those purposes.
+This is known as ‘purpose limitation’

-- accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay (‘accuracy’);
+- accurate and, where necessary, kept up to date.
+Every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.
+This is known as ‘accuracy’

-- kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed (‘storage limitation’);
+- kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
+This is known as ‘storage limitation’

 - processed in a manner that ensures appropriate security of the personal data.
-This means protection against unauthorised or unlawful processing, accidental loss, destruction, damage, and the needs to use appropriate technical or organisational measures.
-This is known as'integrity and confidentiality'.
+This means protection against unauthorised or unlawful processing, accidental loss, destruction, damage, and the need to use appropriate technical or organisational measures.
+This is known as 'integrity and confidentiality'.